-Weddings are an important part of the choir’s work and we are particularly keen to ensure that those couples who are seeking a musical wedding are able to approach their preparation for their service in partnership with the choir, if they so wish.
+Weddings are an important part of the choir’s work and we are particularly keen to ensure that those couples who are seeking a musical wedding are able to approach their preparation for their service in partnership with the choir if they so wish.
 Couples are encouraged to come along to one of the two wedding music evenings the choir specifically sets aside each year to help couples choose suitable music that they want to hear and that their families and friends will want to sing.
 Couples are strongly recommended to seek the advice of the Music Director in order that their requirements can be discussed.
-If you want to know more then do please download the Wedding Music Leaflet
+If you want to know more then please download the Wedding Music Leaflet.

 The aim of the choir is to “be with God through music”, and to make music to the glory of God.
 We aim to inspire others through the medium of music, to lead the congregation in the singing of hymns and sacred songs, and also to support the said parts of the services – always working to the highest standards.